devonorourke/mysosoup/docs/diversity_workflow.md

 ## Alpha diversity
 We used a [Alpha-HillEstimates.R](https://github.com/devonorourke/mysosoup/blob/master/scripts/r_scripts/Alpha-HillEstimates.R) script to produce the Hill Number estimates at each artificial roost site.
 We generated the plot of diversity estimates faceted by Hill Number, and generated a series of statistical summaries determining if diversity estimates varied by the Month or Site a sample was associated with.
-Summaries for multifactorial [ANOVA](https://github.com/devonorourke/mysosoup/tree/master/data/text_tables/anovas), [Kruskal-Wallis](https://github.com/devonorourke/mysosoup/tree/master/data/text_tables/kruskal), and Dunn tests are available.
+Multifactorial [ANOVA](https://github.com/devonorourke/mysosoup/tree/master/data/text_tables/anovas), [Kruskal-Wallis](https://github.com/devonorourke/mysosoup/tree/master/data/text_tables/kruskal), and [Dunn test](https://github.com/devonorourke/mysosoup/tree/master/data/text_tables/dunn) summaries are available for each of the three Hill Number diversity estimates.

 ## Beta diversity
 See `betadiv_analyses.R`.
 Includes NMDS plots and Adonis estimates.